44% of onshore wind market participants surveyed in France, Germany and Spain have insured against market participants at least once;

 Pro-renewable energy policies by national and local administrations and general public approval for cleaner forms of energy in France, Germany and Spain have prompted governments to simplify and shorten the legal process for wind farm permit challenges.
 Despite these improvements, the perception of the legal process as being complicated, slow, expensive and risky remains.

-To download the “Barriers to Wind” study, please go to https://clsrseurope.com
+To download the “Barriers to Wind” study, please see our PDF of the report or go visit MX Underwriting for further details.

 For more information on this topic from Fieldfisher, please contact Emmanuel Paillard (France); Daniel Marhewka (Germany); or Ramón Vázquez del Rey Villanueva (Spain).